 Designed for real world challenges in contemporary coaching, three strands run through the degree: coaching process, skill acquisition and performance analysis.

-- This degree programme has superb national and local links to organisations within the industry.
+- Superb national and local links to organisations within the industry.

-- Students have access to excellent sports facilities, laboratories and strength and conditioning suites and a variety of playing surfaces.
+- Access to excellent sports facilities, laboratories and strength and conditioning suites and a variety of playing surfaces.

 Why study Sports Coaching Science?